 U of T Mississauga Excellence Awards

-The University of Toronto Mississauga has established three Excellence Awards to recognize the work of the faculty, staff, and graduate students.
+The University of Toronto Mississauga has established four Excellence Awards and a Research Prize to annually recognize the work of the faculty, staff, and graduate students.

 The E. A. Robinson Teaching Excellence Award was established to recognize excellence in undergraduate teaching at the University of Toronto Mississauga.
 Teaching includes lecturing, involvement in seminars and tutorials, individual and group discussions, laboratory teaching and other means by which students derive educational benefits.
 Teaching effectiveness is demonstrated by the degree to which the faculty member is able to stimulate and challenge the intellectual ability of students, to communicate academic material effectively and to maintain a mastery of his/her subject areas.
 It also involves maintaining accessibility to students and the ability to influence the intellectual and scholarly development of students.